 P-2 OMGIFOS Black

 Fundamentally, it is a small stick you write with so without departing from ergonomic constraints there is little you can do.
 Which is why 99% of all pen design variations are found in the ornamentation not the shape.
 The first Schofield fountain pen was classical in style.
 Quite serious with the black acrylic and silver bands – a pen designed for yesteryear, a pen made for Sir Winston Churchill.
 This pen, the P-2, is the opposite, and I got there quite by accident.
-2001 A Space Odyssey is one of my best films which led me to the Stanley Kubrik exhibition in London, naturally (on design high-alert) I was most excited about the 2001 section.
+2001 A Space Odyssey is one of my favourite films which led me to the Stanley Kubrik exhibition in London, naturally (on design high-alert) I was most excited about the 2001 section.
 Taking photos of the tiniest details; control panels, graphic insignia, perforations on HAL’s speaker, latches on helmets… you get the idea.
 I own a set of cutlery used on the Discovery 1 by Arne Jacobsen and it has not dated at all, but the pen by Parker has and it is from studying that design that I wondered what if Stanley asked me to design a pen for the film today!
 What would it look like?

 It had to look dynamic and have forward motion, a bit like a space ship but not obviously so, it needed a shape differentiation that was unique without being wacky.
 It was not to have a clip (we are off clips as only a very few of us put fountain pens in shirt pockets) and there was to be no silversmithing.
 HAL the ubiquitous computer AI ‘eye’ was not to feature – tempting as it was!
 But this was not an homage but an alignment.